micahjsmith/stacklog/CONTRIBUTING.rst

    work properly as far as it is being passed the right values.

-6. Any third party tool that may have any kind of random behavior, such as some Machine Learning models, databases or Web APIs, will be mocked using the ``mock`` library, and the only thing that will be tested is that our code passes the right values to them.
+6. Any third party tool that may have any kind of random behavior, such as some Machine Learning models, databases or Web APIs, will be mocked using the ``mock`` library or pytest ``monkeypatch`` fixture, and the only thing that will be tested is that our code passes the right values to them.

 7. Unit tests should not use anything from outside the test and the code being tested.
 This includes not reading or writing to any file system or database, which will be properly